cle1994/InnoD_Web_Handbook/1-setup_and_basics.md

 #### If you use Vim

-*Vim master race, jk I'm not like that*
+*Vim master race, jk I'm not like that, except I am*

-Just go look at my terrible [dotfiles](https://github.com/cle1994/dotfiles).
+Take a look at my [dotfiles](https://github.com/cle1994/dotfiles).